Fabricio-191/docs/src/SQLite/Table.md

 Conditions must be strings or functions, using SQL syntax is faster than using functions. see [benchmarks](../benchmarks/#conditions)

-I recommend use SQL syntax for simple conditions and for large amounts of data and using functions for complex conditions or things that need external data.

 ==- Using a function
 Similar to `Array.prototype.filter()` and `Array.prototype.find()` where the provided value is a row of Data from the table.
 You can use external variables and functions.